billtsui/Mosfet.NeteaseMusic/README.md

-This is a tool that can convert .ncm files to .flac or .mp3 files.
+This tool can convert files with the .ncm extension to either the flac or mp3 format.

+The entire project adopts a chained responsibility pattern, featuring a clear structure and relatively straightforward code.